snakemake-workflows/rna-seq-kallisto-sleuth/workflow/report/units.rst

-Unit sheet containing all considered units, which can be multiple units for a single sample (for example, when the same biological sample was sequenced across multiple lanes and demultiplexed into separate lan-specific fastq files).
+Unit sheet containing all considered units, which can be multiple units for a single sample (for example, when the same biological sample was sequenced across multiple lanes and demultiplexed into separate lane-specific fastq files).
 The annotations in this file determine how the workflow internally handles units.